 The Receiving Party may disclose Confidential Information of the Disclosing Party if it is compelled by law to do so, provided the Receiving Party gives the Disclosing Party prior notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party's cost, if the Disclosing Party wishes to contest the disclosure.
 If the Receiving Party is compelled by law to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a party, and the Disclosing Party is not contesting the disclosure, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to such Confidential Information.

 Notices must be sent via first class, airmail, or overnight courier and are deemed given when received.
 Notices to you may also be sent to the applicable account email address, and are deemed given when sent.
-Notices to SightPlan must be sent to SightPlan P.O.
-Box 4308 Orlando, FL 32802-4308
+Notices to SightPlan must be sent to SightPlan Inc., P.O.
+Box 4308, Orlando, FL 32802-4308, with a copy to the Legal Department.

 A waiver of any default is not a waiver of any subsequent default.